Moose-Tracks/Moose-Tracks/README.md

+- 👋 Hi, I’m @Moose-Tracks
+- 👀 I’m interested in creating dynamic full-stack content, focusing highly on datastructures and datastorage solutions
+- 🌱 I’m currently learning Java Script and algorythms in Python
+- 💞️ I’m looking to collaborate on my public repository for a airplain wing simulator: Airply

 # Welcome to the Moose-Tracks Repository!
 ## Below are a handful of projects that I am working on

 | Projects  |
 | ------------- |